Advisers’ Decision Tax Debt Tree

 The service is designed for people who cannot afford to pay for professional help.
 There is an individual annual income limit of about £20,000 for face to face appointments and general tax advice; but tax debt and undisclosed income cases are considered on the phone even when income exceeds this limit.

-Opening hours 10am – 12 noon Monday to Friday
+Opening hours 10am – 4pm Monday to Friday

 Adviser should offer appropriate money advice and HMRC Debt Management and Banking should be informed.